Paradise Lost (band): Century Media (2006–2016)

-The eleventh album, In Requiem, was released in the spring of 2007 on Century Media; it was generally well-accepted and highly rated by both critics and fans, pleased to see the band returning to their heavier, gothic metal sound similar to that of earlier albums like Draconian Times.
-The full-length was preceded by a single, "The Enemy" and on the single, Singer was finally listed as a permanent band member.
-In a recent video interview, Mackintosh and Holmes revealed that Singer had already auditioned for the band when Archer left, but they chose Morris instead because Singer "had a pink drumkit".
+The eleventh album, In Requiem, was released in the spring of 2007 on Century Media.
+It was generally well received and highly rated by critics and fans, pleased to see the band returning to their heavier, gothic metal sound similar to Draconian Times.
+The full-length was preceded by the single "The Enemy."
+On the single, Singer was listed as a permanent band member.
+In a recent video interview, Mackintosh and Holmes revealed that Singer had auditioned for the band when Archer left, but they chose Morris because Singer "had a pink drumkit".

-In November 2007, Century Media released the DVD Over the Madness, which documents the impact Paradise Lost has had on gothic metal and provides insight into the mindset and workings of the band.
+In November 2007, Century Media released the DVD Over the Madness, which documents Paradise Lost's impact on gothic metal and provides insight into the band's mindset and inner workings.
 Disc 2 includes further interviews, rehearsal footage, plus backstage and memorabilia sections.

 On 13 August 2008, drummer Jeff Singer announced his departure from the band on the Paradise Lost official website.
 He wanted to be with his family, had an upcoming job, and the then-upcoming South American tour would interfere with that.
-As a result, Paradise Lost had to cancel the South American tour dates that they had planned.
-Soon after, on 28 August 2008, the Paradise Lost official website announced that the cancelled South American tour has been reconfirmed and that Mark Heron from Oceansize would take over on drums.
+As a result, Paradise Lost cancelled the South American tour dates that they had planned.
+Soon after, on 28 August 2008, the Paradise Lost official website announced that the cancelled South American tour had been reconfirmed and Mark Heron from Oceansize would take over on drums.